 If you are renting from the ski area you will need to get the bike to the trail.
 You have a couple options with this as well.
 Lookout Pass can give you a bike rack to attach to your car and you can haul the bike to the trailhead yourself or you can have your bikes delivered to and from the trailhead for you for a $35 fee for 1-4 bikes.

-The best thing about the e-bikes is that you can ride them down the trail like a regular bike, but then instead of taking the shuttle, you get to use the pedal assist and throttle to experience the trail again on the way back up.
-The looks on peoples faces when we zoomed back uphill were priceless!
+The best thing about the e-bikes is that you can ride them down the trail like a regular bike, but then instead of taking the shuttle, you get to use the pedal assist to experience the trail again on the way back up.
+The looks on peoples faces when we easily biked back uphill were priceless!

 We rented our fat tire e-bikes from Spokehouse E-bike in Wallace.
 They are a bit pricey, but we feel they are totally worth it!
-The price for an e-bike rental is $10/hour or $70/day.
-We booked ours for the full day, which was worth not having to stress over the hours.
-We ended up having the bikes from around 7 AM-1 or 2 PM by the time we picked them up, drove to the trail, rode the trail, and drove the bikes back.
+The price for an e-bike rental is $130/day as of 2022.
+During our visit in 2020, the prices were cheaper and also by the hour and we ended up having the bikes from around 7 AM-1 or 2 PM by the time we picked them up, drove to the trail, rode the trail, and drove the bikes back.
+But it looks like it’s just by the day now.

 Similar to the bikes at Lookout Pass, you can either transport the bikes yourself (beware, they are a lot heavier and larger than a regular bike!) or Spokehouse E-Bikes can drop off and pick up from the trailhead for a fee.
 You can also rent trailers to take them yourself too, but you’ll need a hitch.

-Important note: The Route of the Hiawatha trail website says that eBikes with throttles are not allowed on the trail.
+Important note: The Route of the Hiawatha trail website says that e-bikes with throttles are not allowed on the trail.
 We checked with Spokehouse E-Bikes and they said that the trail’s website is outdated and that the e-bikes with throttles (which is what they rent) ARE allowed and were voted to be allowed in October 2019.
+We have since heard conflicting information about if throttling is allowed, so we suggest double checking beforehand.

 Route of the Hiawatha Shuttle